sachin7707/Implement-Learning/docs/api.md

 ### POST: /api/v1/orders
 Creates a new order.

+Optional data:
+* education_id: int, the id of the education (course) we are using

 ### PUT: /api/v1/orders/{id}
 Updates an order, with new details about participants (names, number of, etc)

 Requires the following data:
 * courses: array with a list of maconomy_id of the courses to signup to
 * seats: int, the number of seats required

+Optional data:
+* education_id: int, the id of the education (course) we are using

 ### POST: /api/v1/orders/{id}/close
 Closes the given order, marking it as ready to be synced with maconomy.